arslansadiq/Scientific-Computing-Lab/Readme.md

-# TUM Practical Course on Scientific-Computing
+# Practical Course on Scientific-Computing (Technical University of Munich)
 The lab course gives an application oriented introduction to the following topics:
 - explicit and implicit time stepping methods for ordinary differential equations
 - numerical methods for stationary and instationary partial differential equations